yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 savings benefits.

-Alternatively, you can use caching directives specific to shared caches, such as `s-maxage` in order to make sure the content is cached in shared caches for short periods of time, but will not be cached in the user's browser cache.
+Alternatively, you can use caching directives specific to shared caches, such as `s-maxage` to make sure the content is cached in shared caches for short periods of time, but will not be cached in the user's browser cache.

 ### Hold-till-told
 Another approach that is currently only feasible for origin or edge caches is "Hold till told".
-In short, the origin indicates the cache server that the resource is infinitely cacheable, but reserves the right to purge that content if a bug is found, a typo was corrected or the wrong information was presented on that page and was then taken down.
+In short, the origin indicates to the cache server that the resource is infinitely cacheable, but reserves the right to purge that content if a bug is found, a typo was corrected or the wrong information was presented on that page and was then taken down.